 Introduction

 Requirements in this clause are grouped according to function, in contrast to Clause 4 where they are grouped according to operability class.
 It follows therefore that the requirements are only applicable if the corresponding function is actually implemented onboard.
-Some of these functions correspond to services defined within ECSS-E-ST-70-41 (the packet utilization standard), which are, by definition, all optional.
-The services are:

-statistical data reporting;

-memory management;

-function management;

-onboard operations scheduling;

-onboard monitoring;

-large data transfer;

-telemetry generation and forwarding;

-onboard storage and retrieval;

-onboard traffic management;

-onboard operations procedures;

-eventtoaction coupling.

 Missionlevel

 Security

-The space segment shall be designed such that the following can be ensured:
+The space segment shall provide a level of security commensurate with the mission needs.

-the integrity of each data stream produced;
+1 Security can include such measures as the:

-the confidentiality of each data stream produced;
+confidentiality of each data stream produced;

-the authentication of each telecommand received;
+authentication of each telecommand received;

-the authorization of each telecommand received.
+authorization of each telecommand received.

+2 It is recommended to implement the CCSDS Space Data-Link Layer Security Protocol Standard [CCSDS 355.0-B] (Baseline Mode for Telecommand Authentication – Annex E) and CCSDS SDLS Extended Procedures Standard [CCSDS 355.1-B] (Baseline Implementation Mode – Annex D).
+Refer also to the CCSDS SDLS Protocol Summary of Concept and Rationale [CCSDS 350.5-G], which presents the concept and rationale of the CCSDS.

-The space segment shall be designed such that continued access to both the telemetry and telecommand transmission functions in the presence of specified external influences outside the control of the mission control team can be ensured.
+The space segment shall ensure continued access to both the telemetry and telecommand transmission functions in the presence of specified external influences outside the control of the mission control team.

 The external influences to be accommodated are identified during the spacecraft design phase, i.e. at mission analysis level.
 They generally include RFI and adverse weather conditions.
 However, other influences, such as meteorite impacts or malicious dazzling of the uplink, clearly cannot be accommodated.

-The space segment shall be designed such that the recovery of access to both the telemetry and telecommand transmission functions can be ensured after all specified space and ground segment configuration changes.
+The space segment shall ensure the recovery of access to both the telemetry and telecommand transmission functions after all specified space and ground segment configuration changes.

-Control functions

-The design of the overall mission operations system (i.e. constituting both the ground and space segments) shall ensure that control functions that have response times shorter than <GRND_RESP_TIME> are implemented onboard.

-Under all circumstances, the elapsed time for an application process to build and release telemetry source packets shall be such that the overall delay between the generation of a packet and its reception at the mission control centre is consistent with the response times <GRND_RESP_TIME> (there can be several such parameters for a given mission) that have been identified for ground control functions.

-The frequency of generation of telemetry source packets shall be consistent with <GRND_RESP_TIME>.

-The time differences between the release of packets containing data and packets containing ancillary information used for its ground processing shall be such that the effective operational information (i.e. after ground processing) is available within delays consistent with <GRND_RESP_TIME>.

 Uplink and downlink

 Different downlink bandwidths shall be allocated to different classes of data using physical channels and virtual channels.